Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 #endif
 ```

-See also [Input System Components](InputSystemComponents.md) if you need to setup a local multiplayer input with the Input System package.
+For more information, see the [Input System Components](InputSystemComponents.md) documentation if you need to setup a local multiplayer input with the Input System package.